aries4ever/gitskills/readme.txt

 Create a new branch is quick AND simple.
-Switched to a new branch 'dev"
+Switched to a new branch 'dev" for working.